nikita-kazakov/nikita-kazakov.github.io/_posts/2018-08-28-dont-need-boil-ocean-make-hot-cup-tea.md

 tags: mindset
 ---

-Bottom Line: You don't need to be as ambitious as Bill Gates to have a worthwhile life.
+Bottom Line --- You don't need to be as ambitious as Bill Gates to have a worthwhile life.

 This is the mindset I recall when the possibilities of what could be done in the world overwhelm me.